amd/InfinityHub-CI/openfoam/docker/README.md

 > NOTES:
 > - `mycontainer/openfoam` is an example container name.
 > - the `.` at the end of the build line is important!
 It tells Docker where your build context is located!
-> - `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context, if you are building in the same directory it is not required.
+> - `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context.
+If you are building in the same directory it is not required.
 > - The `scripts` directory is required within the build context directory, and the contents will be copied into the container.

 To run a custom configuration, include one or more customized build-arg